DarkLord7771/Sentient-Intelligence-Network/README.md

 - **Mathematically coherent** — quaternion‑inspired drift and sparsity dynamics
 - **Expandable** — one chamber of a larger, layered architecture

-This repository intentionally exposes **enough to explore**, while protecting systems that must remain private by design.
+This repository intentionally exposes **enough to explore**, while protecting systems that remain private by design.

 ---